wp-plugins/swfput/readme.txt

 == Upgrade Notice ==

 = 1.0.2 =
-Maintenance.
+BUG FIX: URLs with non-8-bit characters would be corrupted in form
+	fields, causing not-found errors in the player: changed JS unescape() to decodeURIComponent().
+(Feedback on non-UTF-8 charsets would be welcome!)

 = 1.0.1 =
-This revision has one important change: a misfeature that would simulate an initial image (if one was not set) by pausing at a random point within first few seconds of the video, but causing an unsolicited download of the medium in order to do so, has been disabled.
+This revision has one important change: a misfeature that would
+	simulate an initial image (if one was not set) by pausing at a random point within first few seconds of the video, but causing an unsolicited download of the medium in order to do so, has been disabled.